Escrow Account FAQ

 What is escrow analysis and how often is it performed?

-Additionally, for loans transferred to Carrington from a different servicer, Carrington completes an escrow analysis within sixty (60) days of the transfer date.
+For loans transferred to Carrington from a different servicer, Carrington completes an escrow analysis within 60 days of the transfer date.

 How are tax and insurance projections calculated for the next year?

-Every year your escrow disbursements have the potential to change.
-During your annual escrow analysis, Carrington will calculate the amount projected you will need in your escrow account for the upcoming year.
-Your payment must be adjusted to ensure that your monthly balance will remain above a required minimum balance for the duration of the following twelve (12) months.
-Carrington mandates a minimum of two (2) months of escrow payments cushion unless otherwise required by state law.
+During your escrow analysis, Carrington uses the disbursements made in the previous year to estimate the amount needed for the upcoming year.
+Each year, your escrow disbursements may change, which can affect your escrow payment amount.
+Your payment must be adjusted to ensure that your monthly balance will remain above a required minimum balance for the duration of the following 12 months.
+Carrington mandates a minimum of two months of escrow payments cushion unless otherwise required by state law.

 SHORTAGES & SURPLUSES: